Microsoft Word DOCX – export config usage

 </tables>

-<tables> element is used to define table styles for each PageSeeder table and can contain any of the following elements multiple times but they must be in this order: <table>, <col>, <row>, <hcell> and <cell>.
+<tables> element defines table styles in Word for each PageSeeder table.
+It can contain multiple entries of the following elements, but they must be in this order: <table>, <col>, <row>, <hcell> and <cell>.

 <table>

-This element defines table properties and can contain the following attributes and the element <width>.
+Defines table properties through the following attributes and the element <width>.

-The @headstyle and @bodystyle can be overridden by wrapping content in a block label.
+The table paragraph and list styles can be overridden by wrapping content in a block label.

 <col>